Photo by Hamupan from Photo AC

 It was before he departed this world.

-As of April 2021, you can read the article of the program “Pedigree of Deep Impact that the World Wants” on the NHK website.
+The title of the program was “Pedigree of Deep Impact that the World Wants”.

-In addition, a comment by Mr. Naohiro Hosoda, who is in charge of overseas negotiations at Shadai Corporation, is introduced.
+In addition, a comment by Mr. Naohiro Hosoda, who was in charge of overseas negotiations at Shadai Corporation, was introduced.

 “There was a request from Her Majesty the Queen.
 It’s an honor for us.